-Formally the SILS Organization for LGBTQ issues, CheckedOut is now the SILS student organization that promotes discussion of all diversity issues in LIS education and the field.
+CheckedOut is the SILS student organization that promotes discussion of diversity issues in LIS education and the field.

 The Coalition of Youth Librarians (COYL) provides academic support, professional development, and socialization for SILS students pursuing School Media and Youth Services Librarianship.